GarreauArthur/GarreauArthur.github.io/about.md

 As 2019, there is 43 directories and a total of 360 files.
 I didn't push it on github to prevent copyright issues.

-## Quantasks - the perfectionnist idiot
+## Quantasks.com (2016-still up in 2019) - the perfectionnist idiot

 Prototype
 Beautiful code, properly designed, but some tricky unsolved problems

-Quantasks was just a small part of a mastermind plan, the idea was
+Quantasks was just a small part of a mastermind plan.
+Quantasks is a todo list that let you split tasks into minimal actionable tasks: quantasks (because quata are the smallest particles).
+The idea was to then learn how to split tasks into actions that I could implement, so I could then build a virtual assistant able to break down requests into actions it can take.

 For some reason I kept it secret for 2 years, and showed it to a couple of people.
+I wanted to make a subscription plan and market it as a new productivity method, I started an instagram page where I posted motivational/productivity quotes.
+But I never did it, because I felt like it wasn't good enough, it didn't provide enough value to be able to ask for money.

+Now, I realize that I should have known better.
+Keeping a project secret is dumb.
+Trying to launch a perfect product is dumb.
+I am a dummy dum.

 ## What's next ?